kaungkhantko/CareerCrafter/README.md

-# Job Recommender
+# CareerCrafter

-Job Recommender is a machine learning-based system that recommends job listings to users based on their skills and preferences.
+CareerCrafter is a machine learning-based system that recommends job listings to users based on their skills and preferences.
 The system uses both collaborative filtering and content-based approaches to generate recommendations.
 The application uses OpenAI's GPT-3 API to generate a list of job titles that match the user's skills.

 ## Table of Contents